danwalterlink/vault/dnd.items.md

 id: 7g2cwgsxx0r8jj6zxs8htkv
 title: Items
 desc: ''
-updated: 1704973071215
+updated: 1704979081158
 created: 1704972485411
 ---

-## sangromantic rune carvings
+## onomantic rune
+  once per day cast, afterwards, the rune becomes "fuzzy". you may cast the inscribed spell as if you knew it without verbal or somatic components you may exchange costs of the spell with equivalent value by channeling your very essence, ie:
-  pay hit dice per spell level
+    - pay hit dice per spell level
-  bypass arcane knowledge requirements if attuned to object with runic carvings
+    - pay usage of leveled features bypass arcane knowledge requirements if attuned to object

 ## arcane/divine/primal mental link clamp
   attunes to 2 creatures